siqirua/tp/docs/UserGuide.md

     * Value `30` given to `B`
     * Any Value below `30` will be given `F`

+**Important Note:**
+* The `autoGrade` command works on the filtered student list.
+This would allow for example, to grade students only compared to their own tutorial group.
+To automatically grade every student in the module, please use `findStu` command to display every student.

 Example:
 * `autoGrade ag/absolute pg/95 80 70 55 40 20`.
 This would automatically grade student by using absolute grade threshold.
 Student with total score `95%` above will be given `A+`, total score below `95%` and `90` above will be given `A`, and so on, while below `20%` will be given `F`.